bor3ham/mireco/README.md

   screen, using `flex-basis` to take up multiple rows when necessary
 - There is no hard coded minimum width for any input

-Non battle-tested guidelines:

-- Block-style components that need to restructure based on width should do so relative to their parent size (eg. with `flex-wrap`ing and `min-width`), as opposed to with screen sized media queries

 ## Installation

 Install the package from npm: